gdsotirov/spsb/README.md

 # SPSB

-A **S**imple **P**ower**S**hell **B**ackup script.
+A **S**imple **P**ower**S**hell **B**ackup script for creation of timestamped
+backups of files and folders as Zip archives.

 ## Abstract

-The script aims at backing up a whole folder or a single file as archive or synchronizing the contents of a directory from a Windows machine to a network share (Samba).
+The purpose of the script is to back up a whole folder or a single file from a Windows machine to a network share (Samba) as timestamped Zip archives.
 It's intended to be run regularly as a scheduled task or at system events like user log off or system shutdown.

 ## Configuration